Deep Neural Networks and Tabular Data: A Survey: Tabular Data Generation

 \subsection{Assessing Generative Quality}

 To assess the quality of the generated data, several performance measures are used.
 The most common approach is to define a proxy classification task and train one model for it on the real training set and another on the artificially generated data set.
 With a highly capable generator, the predictive performance of the artificial-data model on the real-data test set should be almost on par with its real-data counterpart.
 This measure is often referred to as \textit{machine learning efficacy} and used in~\citep{Choi2017medGAN, Mottini2018GAN, Xu2019CTGAN}.
 In non-obvious classification tasks, an arbitrary feature can be used as a label and predicted~\citep{Choi2017medGAN, camino2018generating, Baowaly2019GAN}.
-Another approach is to visually inspect the modeled distributions per-feature, e.g., the cumulative distribution functions~\citep{chen2019faketables} or compare the expected values in scatter plots~\citep{Choi2017medGAN, camino2018generating}.
+Another approach is to visually inspect the modelled distributions per-feature, e.g., the cumulative distribution functions~\citep{chen2019faketables} or compare the expected values in scatter plots~\citep{Choi2017medGAN, camino2018generating}.
 A more quantitative approach is the use of statistical tests, such as the Kolmogorov-Smirnov test \citep{massey1951kolmogorov}, to assess the distributional difference~\citep{Baowaly2019GAN}.
-On synthetic data sets, the output distribution can be compared to the ground truth, e.g. in terms of log-likelihood~\citep{Xu2019CTGAN, wen2021causal}.
+On synthetic data sets, the output distribution can be compared to the ground truth, e.g., in terms of log-likelihood~\citep{Xu2019CTGAN, wen2021causal}.
 Because overfitted models can also obtain good scores,~\citep{Xu2019CTGAN} propose evaluating the likelihood of a test set under an estimate of the GAN's output distribution.
 Especially in a privacy-preserving context, the distribution of the \textit{Distance to Closest Record} (DCR) can be calculated and compared to the respective distances on the test set~\citep{Park2018GAN}.
+This measure is important to assess the extent of sample memorization.
+Overall, we conclude that a single measure is not sufficient to assess the generative quality.
+For instance, a generative model that memorizes the original samples will score well in the machine learning efficiency metric but fail the DCR check.
+Therefore, we highly recommend using several evaluation measures that focus on individual aspects of data quality.